PDPA Compliance11 min read30 April 2026

 Step 2: Categorise Each Transfer

-• Intra-group transfer (to your own overseas entity) -- Use BCRs or contractual clauses
+• Intra-group (own overseas entity): Use BCRs or contractual clauses

-• Partner transfer (to a business partner or client) -- Use contractual agreements or consent
+• Partner (business partner or client): Use contractual agreements or consent

 Step 3: Review Existing Contracts

-Check whether your existing agreements with overseas recipients include adequate data protection clauses.
-Many standard SaaS terms of service include data processing agreements, but these may not meet PDPA-specific requirements.
+Check whether your current agreements include adequate data protection clauses.
+Many SaaS terms include DPAs, but these may not meet PDPA-specific requirements.

 Step 5: Document and Monitor